Rawllings/net_salary/README.md

 JavaScript

 ## How it run
-Input your score marks and get the grade
+Input your score Gross salary and get your Net salary

 ## Live link
 To get to the wab page use the LINK